0

 See Smoke?

-Slash Site Pilot Program begins Monday, May 12.
-Smoke my be visible as the Colorado Department of Public Safety burns slash in a controlled Air Curtain burner.
-Burning operation will continue Mondays and Tuesdays from 9 a.m. to 4 p.m. through June 3, 2025, weather permitting.
+Slash Site Pilot Program began Monday, May 12.
+Smoke my be visible as the Colorado Division of Fire Prevention and Control's Department of Public Safety burns slash in a controlled Air Curtain burner.
+Learn more about the Air Curtain Burner Program.

 The Best Little County in Colorado